Code-Institute-Submissions/Jtune89-JT_Blog_MS4_JanResub/README.md

 - a user had to be authenticated before liking or commenting
 - a user could delete a comment they had previous made on a post

+#### Testing Issues:
+- bug found on update/delete comment functionality where by when pressing cancel, the update/deletion would happen anyway.
+Syntax error on code which needed to be re-factored.

 HTML Validator – does not like django and has some errors relating to construct of Django code CSSC Validator – no issues found